-You are welcome to either write both of these essays on paper, or type them on a Word/Google Doc.
-Please save both of them, and come to the first day of class this fall with both of them completed.
+You may type this essay using Microsoft Word or Google Docs.
+Please save your work, and come to the first day of class this fall with your assignment completed according to the instructions above.

-ENGLISH LANGUAGE AND COMPOSITION SECTION II Total Time-2 hours, 15 minutes
+ENGLISH LANGUAGE AND COMPOSITION SECTION II

+Total Time-2 hours, 15 minutes